artemstepanenko/CrossNavigation/README.md

 ## P.S.

 I'm really interested to know, what do you think about this library.
-If you have complains or suggestions, please, send them on my e-mail: artem.stepanenko.1@gmail.com.
+If you have a complaint, a suggestion, or a question, please, send it on my e-mail: artem.stepanenko.1@gmail.com.
 Thank you.